wp-plugins/get-in-touch/readme.txt

 == Description ==

-Get In Touch plug-in allows you to generate form by adding input controls to it dynamically.This plug-in allows you to integrate map along with your form and have a track of mails received.
+Get In Touch plug-in allows you to generate responsive form by adding input controls to it dynamically.This plug-in allows you to integrate map along with your form and have a track of mails received.

 = Salient Features =

+- Responsive Contact Form.
 - Add any number of input controls to your form.
 - Include maps with your form.
 - Colour Customization of map used.